Meet our executives and find out what each role entails.

 Responsible for collecting, analyzing, and presenting data with the purpose of evaluating and improving the organization as a whole.
 This includes the PSC’s support services, promotional efforts, and training program.
 Primarily, our Program Evaluation Coordinator designs surveys and assessments, performs analyses on past and present data, writes reports, and makes recommendations based on data.
 Reach out to our Program Evaluation Coordinator for any questions regarding the kinds of measures they use to make this all possible!

-Current Program Evaluation Coordinator: Ruby Atesoglu
+Current Program Evaluation Coordinator: Zoe Karkossa

 Promotions and Outreach Coordinator